Everyone loves Glock.

 Glock offers the G19 as part of the MOS line.
 MOS guns allow you to mount an optic with ease, and when combined with a light, you have a very modern and capable firearm.

-A Glock equipped with a Trijicon RMR and a Surefire X300U gives a gun ready for any situation.
+A Glock equipped with an optic and a weapon-mounted light gives a gun ready for any situation.

 Prices accurate at time of writing